imjsElectron/electron-differential-updater/docs/README.md

 # Future Roadmap

 1. Logic to move app zip to electron-updater cache location as part of utils.(mac)
+2. [4769](https://github.com/electron-userland/electron-builder/issues/4769) - Update location can be moved to user App support path
-2. Differential update for dmg.
+3. Differential update for dmg.

 # Contributions